- Tian Dong; Tian Men Dong

 For Healthcare Professionals

-Derived from the root of the plant, Chinese asparagus is used in traditional Chinese medicine to treat a variety of conditions including breast cancer, liver disease, and as a tonic (1).
+Derived from the root of the plant, Chinese asparagus is used in traditional Chinese medicine as a tonic and to treat a variety of conditions including breast cancer, liver disease, and airway inflammatory diseases (1) (10).

-In vitro studies indicate that it has anti-inflammatory effects (5) (8) and can prevent ethanol-induced cytotoxicity (3).
+In vitro studies indicate that it has anti-inflammatory effects (5) (8) (11), and can prevent ethanol-induced cytotoxicity (3).
 The root extract was shown to slow aging in mice via antioxidant effects (9).
-Chinese asparagus has not been studied in humans.

-In vitro studies suggest that the beta-sitosterol constituent has activity against mouse s-180 leukemia and lung cancer.
-An aqueous extract of asparagus root inhibits tumor necrosis factor alpha (TNF-alpha) secretion in mouse astrocytes (4).
+Compounds isolated from this species include norlignans (15), steroidal saponins (16), pregnane glycosides, aspacochinosides, and furostanol glycosides, some of which may have anti-neuroinflammatory effects in lipopolysaccharide-induced murine microglial cells via inhibition of nitric oxide (NO) production (11).
+An aqueous extract of asparagus root inhibits tumor necrosis factor (TNF)-alpha secretion in mouse astrocytes (4).
 Asparagus root also reduces alcohol-induced hepatotoxicity in Hep G2 cell lines (3).